nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 - Creates the network automatically
 - Builds images if needed
 - Starts all containers in the correct order
+- Seeds your database with sample data
+- Starts Django and React development servers
 - Shows combined logs from all services

 ### Expected Output